 The heartlands of Protestantism are now some of the most irreligious and secular on the entire continent.
-They include parts of Germany, Sweden and Denmark, the Low Countries, England, Wales and Scotland, France and the Czech Republic.
+They include parts of Germany, Sweden and Denmark, the Benelux countries, the UK, France and the Czech Republic.
 Many of these areas have had little meaningful exposure to biblical Christianity for several generations.
 It is a sober indictment that such a great heritage of biblical Christianity has given way to pervasive godlessness.

 Many European countries and peoples possess a strong and ancient Christian tradition, but very few evangelicals.
 These include Orthodox and Catholic heartlands such as Serbia, Poland, Montenegro, North Macedonia, the Czech Republic, Austria, Greece, the Basque region, Belarus, Georgia, Russia and more.
 In 17 nations in Europe, evangelicals make up less than 1% of the population.
 And of these, five have a percentage of less than 0.25%.
 Pray for the planting of many vibrant, witnessing groups of believers in these lands.

 The younger generation represents a new challenge; many have grown up in a context devoid of Christian witness or explicitly Christian values.
 Such beliefs are not seen as relevant or important for most people under age 25.
 Spirituality is in vogue, but this tends to incorporate New Age, esoterism, eastern religions or the occult and rarely translates into participation in church life.
 Yet the door remains open to a culturally and generationally relevant expression of the gospel; Christian movements that resonate with young people have emerged in the last decade and resulted in thousands of groups of believers meeting together, but much remains to be done.